7-Step Product Development Process: From Idea To First Sale

 Two approaches to pricing:

-- Market-focused pricing.
-First, an analysis of the cost of similar products on the market is conducted.
+Market-focused pricing.
+First, the cost of similar products on the market is analyzed.
 Next, the price is determined.
 It can be the market price, below market price, or above market price.
-The latter option is justified if your product solves the actual problem of the client that competitor products cannot solve.
+The latter option is justified if your product solves the client's actual problem that competitor products cannot solve.

 This is the stage of bringing the product to market.
 Once the software is ready and tested, it is transferred to production for distribution to end users.
 Now your idea finally turns into a real product.

-By now, you should have not only an idea but also a plan on how to turn what you have in mind into a great product.
+By now, you should have an idea and a plan on how to turn what you have in mind into a great product.
 It is important to focus on each step of the development process so that your project does not remain just an abstraction.
 And, of course, you need the best-fit engineers to realize your dream project.

 Ideamotive can help you at every stage of the product development process.
 Our developers have created hundreds of extraordinary new products in the software space.
 So let's find dedicated engineers perfectly matched with your technology and industry!